How do I legally comply with homeschool laws in South Carolina?

 - RTT offers quick and easy online electronic registration and payment.

-- RTT provides printable registration forms upon request.
+- RTT provides printable registration forms and/or tech support upon request.

 - RTT keeps a copy of high school GPA and transcript on file.